sarathchandra2812/chicago-taxi/README.md

 - is_luxury(if the company tend to provide premium services)
 - k2(cluster of the driver based on the clustering results)

+Data that had mileage per hour (mph) of 90 or above, or the trip miles is above 300, or the fare is above 4 standard deviations, were removed.

 ## Estimator: DNNLinearCombinedRegressor
 The estimator used is DNNLinearCombinedRegressor from the tensorflow.estimator.
 This built-in estimator fits the use of this model and make it easy to use.

 ## Tuning Hyperparametesr using Hypertune
 We used Hypertune to tune parameters.
+The goal is to minimize the Root Mean Squared Error (RMSE).
 The job ID is taxi_fare_model_43.

 ~~~~